What sets ZCS apart from the competition?

 1990’s Company grows and begins to offer civil engineering and building design services.

-1993 Klamath Falls is hit with magnitude 6.0 earthquake on September 30th and ZCS responds evaluating buildings and growing the company’s knowledge of seismic detailing needs and failure modes of standard northwest structures during earthquakes.
+1993 A magnitude 6.0 earthquake hits Klamath Falls on September 30, ZCS responds evaluating buildings and growing the company’s knowledge of seismic detailing needs and failure modes of standard northwest structures during earthquakes.

-1995 Louise Ganong, Richard Zbinden’s personal accountant, is brought into the firm and ultimately rises to her current position as Chief Financial Officer.
+1995 Louise Ganong, Richard Zbinden’s personal accountant, joins ZCS and ultimately rises to her current position as Chief Financial Officer.

 2001 Zbinden Engineering becomes Zbinden Carter Engineering.